 “There’s no reason I should have to collect all the light God has to offer, just for Proctorio to pretend my face is still undetectable,” one student wrote on Twitter.

-Satheesan said his findings help demonstrate the fundamental flaw of proctoring software: that the tools, ostensibly built for educational purposes, actually undermine education—particularly for already disadvantaged students.
+Satheesan said her findings help demonstrate the fundamental flaw of proctoring software: that the tools, ostensibly built for educational purposes, actually undermine education—particularly for already disadvantaged students.

-“They use biased algorithms, they add stress to a stressful process … during a stressful time, they dehumanize students,” he said.
+“They use biased algorithms, they add stress to a stressful process … during a stressful time, they dehumanize students,” she said.